artifacthealth/hydrate-mongodb/README.md

 ```

-### Promises
+### Promises and Observables

-All queries can return a Promise by chaining a call to `asPromise`.
+All queries can use a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) for the query result by calling [asPromise](http://localhost:63342/hydrate/build/docs/interfaces/findonequery.html#aspromise).

-Converting a find-by-id query to a Promise.
+#### Example: Finding an entity by identifier

 ```typescript
 session.find(Task, id).asPromise().then((task) => {